n3d1117/appdb/README.md

 * `appdb-ios://?action=authorize&code=xxx`

 ## Download
-You can download the latest .ipa from [here](https://github.com/n3d1117/appdb/releases).
+You can download the latest .ipa from the [releases page](https://github.com/n3d1117/appdb/releases).

 ## Build manually
 Alernatively, you can build the project manually.